SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Demon
 ### Third camp
 SHR compatible<br>.
-If the Imposter wins with all survivors cursed, he will sidestep the Imposter victory and win alone. <br>
+If the Impostor wins with all survivors cursed, he will sidestep the Impostor victory and win alone. <br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
 | Cooldown | You can set the cooldown time for the ability to curse.
-| You can check the Imposter. | The name of the imposter turns red after the specified task is completed.
+| You can check the Impostor. | The name of the Impostor turns red after the specified task is completed.
 a fraction, it will be rounded down.
 | Use Vent | You will be able to put in a vent.
 | You have to be alive to win. | You can set whether you can only win if you are alive or not